michaelxiaoyk/Project-2---Ames-Housing-Data-and-Kaggle-Challenge/README.md

 The size of ground living area, overall quality of the house, total basement square feet and kitchen quality appear to add most value to a home sale price.
 On the other hand, houses without a basement, townhouse end units, and older property will significantly hurt the value of a home.
 Our model predicts that neighbourhoods such as Stone Brook, Northridge Heights, Green Hills, Northridge and Crawford have a high coefficient to sale price.
 This means houses in these neighbourhoods are likely be be pricier than other cities.
 Our results are similar to that of what a regular homeowner will look out for when buying or selling a property.

 Our data has also shown that having a fireplace in Iowa will significantly increase the valuation of house price.
 Quality of the fireplace plays a part of the sale price as well.
-Thus, the more quality fireplaces a house have, the higher the value.
+Thus, the more quality fireplaces a house has, the higher the value.
-As Ames have an average annual temperature of 49.45°F (9.69°C), it is no wonder fireplaces is an important feature to sale price.
+As Ames has an average annual temperature of 49.45°F (9.69°C), it is no wonder fireplaces is an important feature to sale price.

 Data Dictionary: http://jse.amstat.org/v19n3/decock/DataDocumentation.txt